VeryProfessional/DDRData/index.md

 Easy 105-115/125-135,	90-95

-Interpretation: The longer a song, the harder it should be.
-DDR keeps a relatively consistent total note count, so any longer songs are balanced out by the fact that it is less dense
+Interpretation: The first thing to point out is that Komani likes to "balance" charts in DDR.
+If a chart is very difficult in one aspect, other aspects are usually made less challenging to prevent making the song unapproachable.
+We can see this happens with the song length.
+Logically, a long song would be harder, since there would be more notes.
+However, this is not the case in DDR.
+Because the songs are long, they are balanced out by making the notes less dense.
+This in turn means that long songs usually have less NPS than their shorter counterparts and as a result are easier.

 **NPS**